ibagomel/Visual-Flow-deploy/INSTALL.md

 1. If the app is no longer required, you can delete it using the following command:

     `helm uninstall vf-app`

+2. Check that everything was successfully deleted with the command:

+    `kubectl get pods --all-namespaces`

 ## Delete EKS